 Thank you for reading this information sheet and considering taking part in this study.
-If you decide to take part you will be given a copy of this information sheet and a PDF or paper copy of the signed consent form.
+If you decide to take part you will be given a copy of this information sheet and a PDF or paper copy of the signed consent form, if you wish.

-REC Ref: 23/LO/0507
+IRAS number: 321766 REC Ref: 23/L0/0507